Reading Elephant offers systematic phonics books that:

-After I started a reading clinic, I was dumbfounded by how few resources are available to educators and parents with struggling readers.
-I had trouble accessing quality reading materials for my students.
+I was a reading interventionist in CA. I was dumbfounded by the lack of resources available for educators of struggling readers.
+I had trouble accessing quality phonics books for my students.
 To help my students, I began designing systematic printable phonics books.
 I made them leveled, easy-to-use, thorough and systematic.
 As a result, clients loved them and began asking for more and more…until a whole series was made.

 What types of students can learn to read using Reading Elephant phonics books?

 Reading Elephant books are carefully designed for struggling readers, including kids with dyslexia, auditory-processing disorders, ADHD, autism and language delays.
 As a result, the printable decodable books allow students to learn phonetic units incrementally, meaning one at a time.
 Since the series is extensive, students can gain ample practice with each new phonics sound; they can develop accuracy and fluency.
-Many parents and educators use Reading Elephant books with students experiencing reading difficulties.
+Educators use Reading Elephant books with students experiencing reading difficulties.

 How are Reading Elephant phonics books different from other phonics stories?

 I spent eight years of trial and error creating the systematic phonics books.
 As a result, the books are not thrown sloppily together.
 Nor were they made swiftly.
-Since they were made for the diverse struggling readers I work with, I tested each book on a great variety of kids at the K-2 reading level.
-After years of tampering, I am confident that our phonics books can help struggling readers learn to read.
+After years of tampering, I am confident that our phonics books can help many struggling readers.
 Here are some ways the books are unique:

 1) Reading Elephant books are not guessable, repetitive or designed so the pictures cue the student.